 My introduction to the editorial process took place in college.
-I was young, entirely too dependent on caffeine, and begrudgingly memorizing different cases, the difference between restrictive and non-restrictive clauses, and proper semicolon usage.
-During this time, I often found myself wondering if there was more to editing than correcting grammar.
+I was young, entirely dependent on caffeine, and begrudgingly memorizing different grammatical cases, the difference between restrictive and non-restrictive clauses, and proper semicolon usage.
+During that time, I often found myself wondering if there was more to editing than correcting grammar.
 I wanted to help clients reach their goals and target audience—not get caught up in misplaced modifiers and comma splices.

-During a second-year editorial course, my professor started teaching us substantive and structural editing, which really resonated with me.
+During a second-year editorial course, my professor started teaching us about substantive and structural editing, which really resonated with me.
 I wanted to engage with texts on a deeper level and provide commentary to help people improve their writing.
-With The Elements of Style in hand, I graduated and searched for opportunities to help clients improve their work in a meaningful way.
+With The Elements of Style in hand, I graduated and searched for opportunities to help clients develop their work in a meaningful way.

 Why I Love Editing Tools